 Diet | insects, mice, amphibians, small reptiles & snakes |

-Prairie Kingsnake is a reddish-brown non-venomous snake with white shade throughout belly and black & red spots all over the body.
-These snakes are very easy to keep as pet and best for beginners.
+These snakes are very easy to keep as pets and best for beginners.
 These snakes mainly feed on small reptiles and amphibians.

 3. Sinaloan Milk Snake